bkuczenski/TNC_MSSP/json/client/README.md

   5. I categorized targets by taking part of `Target.References`.
 Does that look right?
 It puts them in _Assessment_, _Control Rules_, or _Monitoring_.
-  6. On that topic, do users choose to answer a questionnaire relating to Assessment or Monitoring, or do they answer all questions?
+  6. On that topic, do users choose to answer a questionnaire relating to Assessment, Monitoring or Control Rules, or do they answer all questions?

 ### Data cleaning issues and possible bugs